tsackton/taelgar/Gazetteer/Far South/Far South.md

 - To the north, this region is bordered by the northern edge of the [[~Great Desert~]].
 - To the east, this region is bordered by the [[~Eastern Ocean~]].
-- To the south, this region is bordered by whatever lies south of the equator.
+- To the west, this region is bordered by the eastern edge of the [[Sea of Storms]] and the hills and badlands that mark the eastern edge of the [[Mahar-Istaros Watershed]]

-- To the west, this region is bordered by the hills and badlands that mark the former western border of the Drankorian Empire
+Little is known about the southern reaches of this region.

 ## Major Features